-On February 18, Democratic Senator Bob Menendez of New Jersey and Democratic House Representative Linda Sánchez of California introduced the U.S. Citizenship Act of 2021, a bill created by President Joe Biden on January 20 as part of his action at creating immigration reform.
+On Feb.
+18, Democratic Sen. Bob Menendez of New Jersey and Democratic House Rep. Linda Sánchez of California introduced the U.S. Citizenship Act of 2021, a bill created by President Joe Biden on Jan.
+20 as part of his action at creating immigration reform.
 Democratic legislators present at the meeting emphasized the bill as being a solution to fix a broken immigration system, grant citizenship to the undocumented, and reverse the actions taken by the Trump administration on immigration policy.

 Before settling into office, President Biden began his presidential campaign with a focus on making reforms to the immigration system that differed from those of his predecessor.
 Upon being elected, Biden kept his word and made changes to the Trump administration’s policy on immigration, such as reinstating the Deferred Action for Childhood Arrivals program and stopping construction of Trump’s border wall with executive action.

 The bill is described as a way “to restore humanity and American values” to the United States immigration system and to provide opportunities for hardworking individuals to gain citizenship.
 Linda Sánchez emphasized the benefits that the U.S. Citizenship Act would bring during the meeting and news conference with other Democratic legislators.

 “The U.S. Citizenship Act will help grow our economy,” she said.
 “Fixing our broken immigration system will increase work activity, create more jobs, improve the wages of all workers, and reduce our deficit.
 The bill will modernize our border region and our ports of entry.”

 Along with introducing the bill, Democrat Senators shared a common criticism toward the Trump administration and its handling of immigration policies.
 Bob Menendez personally shared his grievances witnessing such handling.